 Mr Ng was in the group of directors who were asked to help to rebuild confidence in NKF after the scandal in 2005.
 He chaired the audit committee and I was invited to join that committee and the board 6 months later.
 I served for 6 years and retired from the board (but continued serving on the finance committee and tender committee until January 2018).
-Mr Ng stayed on a bit longer for transitional reasons and retired a year later.
+Mr Ng retired shortly after me.
 During the period when we were both at NKF, I was a member of the audit committee and then later the finance committee, both of which Mr Ng chaired.